Sabbath Keeping in the 300s-400s AD

 The Apostolic Constitutions was a series of books written to describe the practices of some Christians.
+The first several books were composed in the third century AD – you can read an example from it by clicking HERE.
 The seventh and eighth books were composed in the later part of the fourth century.
 We have some quotes from it below.
 The Sabbath was honored as a day of rest and sacred convocation.
 Fasting on the day was forbidden.

 380-390s AD – John Chrysostom